 On July 30, 2019, Urbn Leaf funded 80% of the membership interest of UL Visalia LLC for a total payment of \$1,000,000.
-The terms of the payment plan included two initial payments totaling \$500,000 and the remaining \$500,000 to be paid pursuant to a second amendment to the memorandum of understanding.
-The memorandum of understanding does not note a definitive repayment date.
+The terms of the payment plan included two initial payments totaling \$250,000 each and the remaining \$500,000 to be paid pursuant to a second amendment to the memorandum of understanding.
+The memorandum of understanding does not state a definitive repayment date.
 The note payable is unsecured and non-interest bearing.